 The Cuale River is one of the seven rivers that start off in the Sierra Madre Mountains and ends up in the Banderas Bay, it divides the town into the downtown area north of the river and the Romantic Zone (Old Vallarta) to the south.

 There are two main bridges for vehicles and pedestrians, one on Insurgentes St. (northbound) and another on Ignacio Vallarta St. (southbound), they are connected to the Island with stairs that descend from the street.
 There are also a few hanging bridges that allow pedestrians to get to the island.

-Since 2012 there is also a very nice pedestrian bridge that connects Cuauhtemoc Street in the Gringo Gulch (to the north) to the Island by the Cultural Center on the East end of the island.
+This bridge was built as part of Puerto Vallarta’s downtown revitalization project, it brought two important parts of town together and injected a bit more life into the cultural part of the Isla Rio Cuale.
+Since 2012 this very nice pedestrian bridge has connected Cuauhtemoc Street in the Gringo Gulch (to the north) to the Island by the Cultural Center on the East end of the island.
 In the past there was no easy access between this two colorful parts of town, this bridge has changed that.

 Gringo Gulch is the favorite bohemian part of the historic downtown area, the place where artists, actors, directors and other gringos (foreigners from north of the border) established themselves starting off in the late 1950's and 60's up until today.

 This pedestrian footbridge offers a spectacular view of the Romantic Zone to the south, the surrounding mountains, the Cuale river and, you can also catch a glimpse of the Pacific Ocean.

 The island was settled for some time until 1971 when precipitations from a passing Hurricane Lily caused the river to grow and the island was completely flooded.
 Residents were moved to a new "colonia" called "Pa'lo Seco" (Where it's dry) further up the river and on higher ground.